The Magic Sword

 And it seems we have arrived.
 I study each sword and comment on its good points.
 Then I touch the one in the middle, the one just recently purchased.
 A "Three Musketeer Sword" the seller called it because if its fancy red and gold grip.
 "This one," I say.
 "And I have two reasons."

 "I agree that's a good choice," said Allen.
 "But why?"

 So I tell him.
 "This sword was not here when Dad was here.
 So it has no...previous print from Dad.
 It has no...memories of him, you know?"
 Allen nods.
 "And it's long and strong and made of steel.
 It will hold even your unhappiest memories."

 "Okay," says Allen and gathers up his swords.
 He takes a deep breath.
-"Good bye to the bad memories!" he says and carried the swords up to his room.
+"Goodbye to the bad memories!"
+He says carrying the swords up to his room.

 But it does not take long at all.
 In a few minutes he is back.
 "I did it!" he says.
 "Now, I don't need to feel bad about Dad anymore.
 They're all there in the sword.
 I don't need to carry them."